Adriana Lima Flaunts Her Curves In A Sports Bra & Tight Leggings

 Adriana also explained in an interview with Cosmopolitan that boxing helped to make her feel more empowered and confident.

 “I’m 37 now so almost 20 years ago back in the day, boxing wasn’t really known for women, and I believe that now it’s different.
-It’s global,” she shared with the site back in January, admitting that she first time she saw boxing she was only 6-years-old.
+It’s global,” she shared with the site back in January, admitting that the first time she saw boxing was when she was only 6-years-old.

 “I felt very empowered after learning the combinations, and then I could see how strong I can be.
 I never saw myself like that, so it really gave me confidence,” Adriana then added.